-Full Team Synchronized Jump: Required at all levels.
-All athletes must perform the same jump.
+Full Team Synchronized Jump: All athletes must perform the same jump.

 Incomplete Tumbling Skill: Hands touch down on tumbling or tumbling lands on knees.

 Jump-Tumble Combination (Tumbling Levels 2, 3 and 4): The degree of difficulty of these skills will be scored in the tumbling rubric.
 The execution of the jump will be scored as jump execution.
 The execution of the tumbling skill will be scored in tumbling execution.